enkidevs/curriculum/react/react-introduction/intro-react/react-what-is-jsx.md

 ## Footnotes

 [1:Compilation Object]
-After performing some checks to make sure you’re providing valid data, the `React.createElement()` method creates an object like this:
+After performing some checks to make sure you're providing valid data, the `React.createElement()` method creates an object like this:

 ```jsx
 const el = {